dplummer/name_tagged_cee_syslogger/README.md

 # NameTaggedCeeSyslogger

 Like using Syslogger, TaggedLogging, and Lograge with the CeeFormatter.
-But For general purpose Rails use.
+But for general purpose Rails use.
 Plus the tags get named so they are filterable in Kibana.